alleetanner/biopython/site-build/content/posts/02sequences.md

 print(dna_seq)
 ```

+(This command _could_ be done with a single command of `dna_seq = Seq("CATTACTTTGGCGGAAAAATATTT")`, but we'll keep it as two steps for clarity.
+You might be reading sequence information in from a file, so it is worth being explicit about where the data is coming from.)

 Save your file, and in the terminal run the file using `python`.

-This command _could_ be done with a single command of `dna_seq = Seq("CATTACTTTGGCGGAAAAATATTT")`, but we'll keep it as two steps for clarity.
-You might be reading sequence information in from a file, so it is worth being explicit about where the data is coming from.
-We can examine these, so let's do that with
+We can examine our `dna_seq` object, so let's do that with:

 ```
 print(type(dna_seq))
 print(dir(dna_seq))
 ```

 These will print out what kind of object our `dna_seq` is, as well as the methods associated with it.
-Don't worry too much about all the dunders there, but notice the methods, at the end of the list.
+Don't worry too much about all the `__dunders__` there, but notice the methods, at the end of the list.
 You can learn more about how to use these methods in [the BioPython documentation for `Seq`](https://biopython.org/wiki/Seq).
 Remove these `type` and `dir` lines from your script, they will make your terminal a bit messy and hard to read!

 {{< admonition type="info" title="Remember to save your script!" open=false >}}
 It is very easy to forget to save your script before running it!
 Jupyter Lab will tell you if a file is modified without saving, with the circle in the tab title.
 A `ctrl-S` will save it quickly.
 Also remember to be in the right folder in the terminal, when you are running your script.